 If first-time quality is a priority for your company (and it should be), quality managers must be much more than just punch-list managers.
 Rather than just documenting issues after they arise, they should be involved in the entire process, starting with pre-construction to assure that quality standards are met.

-When this doesn’t happen, preventable issues can spiral into significant problems by the end of the job, which leads to frustration and tension between everybody on the team.
+When this doesn’t happen, preventable issues can spiral into significant problems by the end of the job.
+This often leads to frustration and tension between everybody on the team.
 This might be a familiar scenario, but it doesn’t have to be this way.

 Quality managers play an important part in achieving first-time quality, but in order to do this successfully: